frantisekstanko/english-grammar/README.md

 every day.*)
 - **present continuous** – indicates ongoing actions occurring at the moment of speaking (e.g. *I am performing a code review.*)
-- **present perfect** – describes an actions that occurred at an unspecified time in the past and have relevance to the present moment (e.g. *I have fixed the bug.*)
+- **present perfect** – describes actions that occurred at an unspecified time in the past and have relevance to the present moment (e.g. *I have fixed the bug.*)
 - **present perfect continuous** – indicates actions that began in the past